About CASA of Solano County

 In support of this mission, CASA of Solano County is committed to the following:

-- Advocate for the best interests of children.
+- Advocate for the best interest of children and youth.

 - Provide comprehensive training programs to educate volunteer advocates.

-- Provide ongoing support to CASA staff and volunteers.
+- Provide ongoing support to CASA volunteers and staff.